Assessment of Optometric Competence PG (10330.1)

 In order to pass the unit, students must:

-- achieve a minimum mark of 50% in each of the components of the E portfolio to pass the unit (hurdle)
+- achieve a minimum mark of 50% in E portfolio parts A and B to pass the unit (hurdle) and satisfy OCANZ patient quota requirements (hurdle).

-Students are required to cooperate in (laboratory classes, workshops or remediation sessions) where students may be asked to practice optometry skills on each other, so each student is the patient and practitioner in turn and in approximately equal duration.
-By both conducting the clinical procedures and participating in the tests, you will gain an insight and empathy into the issues associated with testing visual function, both from the point of view of both an optometrist and patient.
+Students are required to cooperate in (laboratory classes, workshops or remediation sessions) where students may be asked to practise optometry skills on each other, so each student is the patient and practitioner in turn and in approximately equal duration.
+By both conducting the clinical procedures and participating in the tests, students will gain an insight and empathy into the issues associated with testing visual function, from the point of view of both an optometrist and patient.

 This course aims to develop your professional and communication skills in preparation for your journey towards being a health professional.
 During classes and placements, you will be required to demonstrate the ability to work collaboratively as part of a team, negotiate, and resolve conflict.
-Any action or omission that affects the safety of your patient or peers or is deemed disrespectful to your patients, fellow students or the teaching staff can result in failure of a patient assessment task regardless of the aggregate mark for the assessment.
+Any action or omission that affects the safety of your patient or peers or is deemed disrespectful to your patients, fellow students or theteaching staff can result in failure of a patient assessment task regardless of the aggregate mark for the assessment.
 Virtual classes have additional requirements where you will further develop communication skills in the virtual environment.
 While in a virtual environment, students are required to present themselves and communicate with peers, staff and invited speakers in a professional way.
-Hence the default for all virtual classes is for all student web cameras to be turned on during virtual classes.
-Instructors may require students to interact either verbally, through polls or the shared chat function.
-Students who do not participate in this way will be marked as absent for the class.
-Students who need guidance on expected behaviors and participation may consult with the unit convenor and/or Study Skills.
+Hence, the default for all virtual classes is for all student web cameras to be turned on during virtual classes.
+Instructors may requirestudents to interact either verbally, through polls or the shared chat function.
+Students who do not participatein this way can be marked as absent for the class.
+Students who need guidance on expected behaviours and participation may consult with the Unit Convenor and/or Study Skills.
 Instructors may request that cameras are turned off under certain circumstances.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.